 Medicare Supplement (Medigap) Open Enrollment Period Limitations

-If you’re turning sixty-five or getting Medicare for the first time, it’s extremely important to know there are only certain times you can buy a Medicare Supplement without being asked health questions.
+If you’re turning 65 or getting Medicare for the first time, it’s imperative to know there are only certain times you can buy a Medicare Supplement without being asked health questions.
 If you buy a Medicare Supplement within the first six months of getting Medicare Part B, the insurance company has to accept you.
 This is called the one-time Medicare Supplement (Medigap) Open Enrollment Period.
 If you don’t sign up for a Medicare Supplement plan within this timeframe, you will probably have to answer health questions and could be denied coverage.
-If you’ve previously been or are very sick (cancer, heart attack, stroke, etc.) before you got Medicare and want to make sure you can get a Medicare Supplement plan with no health questions, it is paramount you don’t miss this window.
+If you’ve previously been or are currently suffering from an extreme ailment (cancer, heart attack, stroke, etc.) before you applied for Medicare and want to make sure you can get a Medicare Supplement plan with no health questions, it is paramount you don’t miss this window.

 Medicare Supplement Enrollment Exceptions

 Several states have exceptions to this.
-In California, you can switch your Medicare Supplement plans between carriers (as long as it’s not an upgrade) every year in the sixty days following your birthday with no medical underwriting.
-In Oregon, you have thirty days.
-In Missouri, you can switch within sixty days of your anniversary date of your initial effective date into a Medicare Supplement plan.
-Illinois, Idaho and Oregon also have what’s known as “Birthday Rule” provisions.
-Washington, New York, Connecticut, Maine, Minnesota, and Wisconsin also have special rules that may allow you to switch.
-If you’re in any of these states, I highly suggest you talk to a representative from a Medicare Supplement insurance company or a Medicare insurance agent to help guide you through the process.
-Planning ahead is key here—don’t wait until the last minute or drop your current coverage without doing your homework or getting help.
+In California, you can switch your Medicare Supplement plans between carriers (as long as it’s not an upgrade) every year in the 60 days following your birthday with no medical underwriting.
+In Oregon, you have 30 days.
+In Missouri, you can switch within 60 days of the anniversary date of your initial effective date into a Medicare Supplement plan.
+Washington, New York, Connecticut, Minnesota, and Wisconsin also have special rules that may allow you to switch.
+Suppose you’re in any of these states.
+In that case, I highly suggest you speak to a representative from a Medicare Supplement insurance company or a Medicare insurance agent to help guide you through the process.
+Planning is essential here; don’t wait until the last minute or drop your current coverage without doing your homework or getting help.

 Medicare Supplement (Medigap) Guarantee Issue Rights